When you see a neighborhood for the first time, the most important thing

 much a college-focused neighborhood.

-Also, one of the unique characteristics of the City Center / U of North Alabama
+Also, the City Center / U of North Alabama neighborhood stands out for having an

-residents here is lower than that found in 98.4% of the neighborhoods
+average per capita income lower than 98.4% of the neighborhoods

 The City Center / U of North Alabama neighborhood also has a greater percentage

 of children living in poverty (65.3%) than found in

 96.9% of all U.S. neighborhoods.
 Children living in poverty

 is one of the challenges facing America, and the world, and in this